kevinstana/distributed/jenkins.README.md

 5. In the branch field, enter `/main`.
 6. In the `Script Path` field, type `k8s.Jenkinsfile` and hit `Save`.

 Now hit build, pause it right after, and then hit replay.
-This allows you to edit the Jenkinsfile.
+This allows you to edit the k8s.Jenkinsfile.
 You can change the `EMAIL_TO` variable, and in case you don't have a github token to push docker images, you can comment the `Docker build and push` stage.